BestTimesToVisit.com Logo

 Top Things to Do

-Lose yourself in the ancient heart of the Casbah, a UNESCO World Heritage site, where narrow, winding alleyways reveal hidden courtyards and centuries-old architecture.
-Look for the intricate tilework on doorways and listen to the calls to prayer echoing through the stone passages.
-Best explored on foot, allow ample time to simply wander and absorb the atmosphere.
+Lose yourself in the ancient heart of Algiers, a UNESCO World Heritage site.
+Explore narrow, winding streets that have witnessed centuries of history, discovering hidden courtyards, ornate doorways, and the vibrant pulse of daily life.
+Look for the intricate tilework and listen to the calls to prayer echoing through the stone.

 Savor Mint Tea at a Traditional Café